 Whether you’re facing a sudden crisis or simply want to be prepared for any eventuality, this guide will provide the information you need to make informed decisions and protect your child’s best interests.
 If you need additional help, reach out to a child custody lawyer at Apple Payne Law today.

 That’s a question we answer on an almost daily basis.
 North Carolina, like most states, very strictly controls emergency custody.
-Unfortunately, almost 90% of the time, the answer is that emergency custody would NOT be granted by the judge.
-But there are two general situations when it will be granted:
+Unfortunately, almost 90% of the time, the judge would NOT grant emergency custody.

-However, even if a Court will not grant emergency custody, that doesn’t mean you have to wait 6 months to get in front of a judge.
-How our firm typically handles a case where it doesn’t justify true emergency custody, but it is a true, urgent situation (perhaps a parent is withholding visitation for over a month, or is making rapid, negative changes), is as follows:
+At Apple Payne Law, our family law firm typically handles cases where it doesn’t justify true emergency custody, but it is a true, urgent situation (perhaps a parent is withholding visitation for over a month or is making rapid, negative changes) as follows:

-Emergency custody is a VERY tricky thing, especially if you are aren’t the mom or dad (i.e., grandparents or relatives), and we strongly urge you to meet with an attorney to discuss your options.
-Our firm does regular consultations or if it is an emergency and there’s short notice, either way, we would be glad to discuss your situation with you and determine if emergency custody, “expedited” custody filings, or a more standard custody approach is best for you.
+At Apple Payne Law, our child custody lawyers do regular consultations, or if it is an emergency and there’s short notice, we would be glad to discuss your situation with you and determine if an expedited custody filing or a more standard custody approach is best for you.

-If you’d like to schedule a consultation with our firm to see how we can help you represent yourself by preparing documents for you, advising you on court process, procedures, and such, contact our office today!
-Contact us to learn more!
+If you’d like to schedule a consultation with our firm to see how we can help you represent yourself, contact us today!